U.S. Current Trend: New Threats to the Right to Boycott

 The 8th Circuit, like others defending the constitutionality of anti-boycott laws, relied heavily on the U.S. Supreme Court’s decision in 2006 in Rumsfeld v.
 FAIR.
 In that decision, Congress had required universities to allow military recruiters access to students on campus in order to continue receiving federal funding, after some law schools had banned the military from recruiting on campus over their discriminatory policy against LGBTQ servicemembers.
 The Supreme Court held that although law schools’ public criticism of the military’s policy was constitutionally protected, the act of barring recruiters was not so “inherently expressive” that it would be protected under the First Amendment.
 In finding there is no right to boycott, the 8th Circuit applied similar logic to claim the act of actually engaging in a boycott was not protected expressive conduct.

-The 8th Circuit’s decision, which was appealed by the ACLU to the U.S. Supreme Court in October 2022, could allow state governments to selectively penalize boycott campaigns to silence viewpoints with which they disagree.
+The 8th Circuit’s decision could allow state governments to selectively penalize boycott campaigns to silence viewpoints with which they disagree.
 This has the potential to impact not just boycotts against the fossil fuel industry, firearms manufacturers, or Israel, but also boycotts undertaken in the name of a broad range of other issues from LGBTQ rights to worker protections.
 It could also have a silencing impact on other constitutional rights, such as the freedom of assembly.
-As the ACLU argued in its appeal, the 8th Circuit’s reading of Rumsfeld v.
-Fair was so erroneously broad as to potentially strip constitutional protection from conduct at protest marches, such as walking or standing, since by themselves these acts are not “inherently expressive.”
+As the ACLU argued in its appeal of the 8th Circuit’s decision, the 8th Circuit’s reading of Rumsfeld v.
+Fair is so erroneously broad as to potentially strip constitutional protection from conduct at protest marches, such as walking or standing, since by themselves these acts are not “inherently expressive.”
+In February 2023, the U.S. Supreme Court refused to hear the ACLU’s appeal of the 8th Circuit’s decision, meaning that the right to boycott will continue to be contested in lower courts across the country.

 Participating in a consumer boycott is an expressive activity intimately related to having one’s voice heard.
 Under longstanding jurisprudence, the regulation of protected expressive activity is constitutional only if such regulation fulfills a compelling interest and is narrowly tailored.
 Laws that selectively punish consumer boycotts do not meet that criteria.
 As an Arizona federal court found in blocking the state’s anti-BDS law the goal of the Act “is to penalize the efforts of those engaged in political boycotts of Israel.”
 As the U.S. Supreme Court has made clear, the government may not place a condition on the receipt of a benefit or subsidy that is based on the recipient’s agreement to forego a constitutionally protected right.